Charlotte Casiraghi

-Charlotte Marie Pomeline Casiraghi (born 3 August 1986) is a Monégasque model, socialite, equestrian and journalist.
-She is the second child of Caroline, Princess of Hanover, and Stefano Casiraghi, an Italian industrialist.
+Charlotte Marie Pomeline Casiraghi (born 3 August 1986) is a Monégasque writer and philosopher with experiences working in journalism and publishing.
+She has worked extensively as a brand ambassador and fashion model.
+While for many years she pursued equestrianism, her main interests revolve around French philosophy and literature.
+She is the second child of Caroline, Princess of Hanover, and the late Stefano Casiraghi, an Italian industrialist.
 She is twelfth in line to the throne of Monaco.
 Her maternal grandparents were Rainier III, Prince of Monaco, and American actress Grace Kelly.
-She is named after her maternal great-grandmother, Princess Charlotte, Duchess of Valentinois.

 Early life

 Charlotte Casiraghi was born in Princess Grace Hospital Centre in La Colle, Monaco on 3 August 1986 to Princess Caroline of Monaco and Stefano Casiraghi.
 She was christened on 20 September 1986.
 Her godparents are Albina du Boisrouvray and Stefano Casiraghi's brother-in-law, Massimo Bianchi.
 She has two brothers: Andrea (b.
 1984) and Pierre (b.
 1987).
 When she was four years old, her father was killed in a boating accident.
-After his death, Princess Caroline moved the family to the Midi village of Saint-Rémy-de-Provence in France, with the intention of minimising their exposure to the press.
+After his death, Princess Caroline moved the family to the Midi village of Saint-Rémy-de-Provence in France, with the intention of minimizing their exposure to the press.

 In January 1999, Charlotte gained a stepfather and two stepbrothers, (Prince Ernst of Hanover and Prince Christian of Hanover), when her mother married Ernst August, Prince of Hanover.
 Six months later, Casiraghi's half-sister, Princess Alexandra of Hanover, was born at a clinic in Vöcklabruck, Austria.
 Casiraghi is one of the godmothers to her sister.
-The family then moved to the Parisian suburb of Fontainebleau.
+The family then moved north to the Seine et Marne region near Paris.

 From 2001 through 2004, as a member of Marcel Rozier's Team Marionnaud, Casiraghi participated in a number of Junior and Amateur class show jumping competitions.
 She was trained by his son Thierry Rozier.